insertish/bluej-bug-demo/README.md

 ![image](https://user-images.githubusercontent.com/38285861/143618210-c3c658d6-134f-4116-add5-0d0d201a7ec4.png)

-## Maybe it's Windows?
+## Almost Bug 2: Maybe it's Windows?
 Or just more bugs.

+**Read this first!** I encountered this bug for a brief period until further restarts, but I chose to keep the information here anyways since.

 While I was testing this, someone mentioned to me about `chcp 65001`, which in fact led me to discover yet another bug.